karolinkas/RChart/README.md

 On mouseover a tooltip shows you each dates cost.
 The crosshairs should fade out when the tooltip is showing (trying to improve).

+I´m making a selector to change the min and max values on the x-axis dynamically.